BlackGirlTravel.com :: Travel Tip

 O Two ATM card/credit cards: to withdraw local currency in each country; don't forget to bring photocopies with emergency numbers.
 Should be keep separate, so not to be lost together.

-O Hair dryer (if needed): should be dual voltage or a converter will be needed
+O Travel Hair dryer (if needed): should be dual voltage or a converter will be needed.
+We always say BRING what you NEED.
+Do not depend on thing in hotels to always work when traveling out side the Untied States.

-O Small folding travel iron: should be dual voltage or a converter will be needed
+O Travel Steamer (no irons): should be dual voltage or a converter will be needed

 O Europe plug adapter plus a converter for anything that heats. (curling iron & irons with dual voltage are best).
 Braun butane curling iron are also great!
 An extension cord is great for sharing one adapter.

-O Plastic door stop: a little extra safety for women traveling alone.
+O Plastic door stop: a little extra safety for a woman traveling alone.

-O Broadband cord: even is you have wireless laptop (some hotels may not have wireless internet)
+O Broadband cord: even is you have wireless laptop.
+Some hotels may not have wireless internet or it does not always work.
+Welcome to life outside of the USA!

-O Pack a change of clothes in your carry-one bag in case your luggage is delayed.
+O Pack PJs and a change of clothes in your carry-one bag in case your luggage is delayed.

 If you have a roommate, discuss sharing items.
 One can bring the travel iron, the other, the curling iron.